Client ResourcesCase StudyWorking with Clients

 The prototype is a visual representation of the product or idea.
 It allows you to test concepts and see how they perform before investing more time and resources into building the final product.

 The most effective prototypes are low-cost, easy to make, and simple to test.
-You don't need to build a physical prototype to conduct a prototype test, but you need to plan to ensure your prototypes represent the final product.
+You don't need to build a physical prototype to conduct a prototype test, but you must plan to ensure your prototypes represent the final product.

 Here's a list of things to consider when planning your prototype test.